xpack/logger-ts/README.md

 ### v6.x

-The package was fully migrated to ES6 modules, and can no longer be consumed by legacy CommonJS package.
+The package was fully migrated to ES6 modules, and can no longer be consumed by legacy CommonJS packages.

 There were also some minor internal renames, but this should not be a problem.